-One day later, Lopez-Marquez retrieved the revolver from the person he sold it to and handed it over to sheriff’s deputies.
+One day later, Lopez-Marquez was able to retrieve the revolver from the person he had sold it to and handed it over to sheriff’s deputies.

-Monjaras, who faces a capital murder charge in a Hidalgo County state district court related to Jaramillo’s shooting death, is due back in front of District Judge Israel Ramon on May 14, court records show.
+Monjaras, who faces a capital murder charge in Hidalgo County State District Court related to Jaramillo’s shooting death, is due back in front of Judge Israel Ramon on May 14, court records show.